-The Coast Guard is establishing temporary special local regulations on specified waters of Willoughby Bay.
-The temporary special local regulations will be enforced from 10 a.m. to 4:30 p.m. on October 23, 2004, and from 9:30 a.m. to 3 p.m. on October 24, 2004.
+The Coast Guard is establishing temporary special local regulations on specified waters of the Choptank River between the beachfront adjacent to the Hyatt Regency Chesapeake Bay Resort and Great Marsh Park at Cambridge, Maryland.
+The temporary special local regulations will be in effect from 6:30 a.m. to 10:30 a.m. on October 9, 2004.
 The effect will be to restrict general navigation in the regulated area during the event.
-Except for persons or vessels authorized by the Coast Guard Patrol Commander, no person or vessel will be allowed to enter or remain in the regulated area.
-Non-participating vessels desiring to transit Willoughby Bay during the event will be able to navigate safely around the regulated area.
+Except for persons or vessels authorized by the Coast Guard Patrol Commander, no person or vessel may enter or remain in the regulated area.
+Vessel traffic may be allowed to transit the regulated area at slow speed as the swim progresses, when the Coast Guard Patrol Commander determines it is safe to do so.
+The Patrol Commander will notify the public of specific enforcement times by Marine Radio Safety Broadcast.
 These regulations are needed to control vessel traffic during the event to enhance the safety of participants, spectators and transiting vessels.